Russia-focused online games developer eyes new markets

 "We don't see it being a main business model in the near future.
 We want to make sure we don't spoil the user experience with advertisements," Shalel said.

 Plarium has two main competitors, Kixeye and Kabam, in the hardcore gaming market.
-Shalel believes Zynga (ZNGA.O), the world's largest social game publisher whose games include Farmville, will eventually enter the hardcore market.
+Shalel believes Zynga, the world's largest social game publisher whose games include Farmville, will eventually enter the hardcore market.

 "They will need ... to enter new genres and hardcore games will be on their radar.
 By that time we hope to establish ourselves as the dominant player," he said